Monastery of Saint Anthony Trip Hurghada Booking

 When someone dies, a family member washes the deceased’s body.
 Then, the body is dressed in a shroud, and the family goes to church to pray for the dead.
 The priest pays his condolences to the family and thanks everyone who participates in the funeral service.

 There is no rule specifying the day the deceased has to be buried.
 Each family buries their dead just as they wish.
 The family rarely asks a professional to do their job, a man for a man and a woman for a woman.
-Three days after the burial, the priests visit the family to pray, and they pour water on the floor throughout the flat.
+Three days after the burial, the priests visit the family to pray, pouring water on the floor throughout the flat.
 Tradition has it that relatives visit the family to mourn for forty days.